rkarp/winapi-easy/README.md

 ## Design

-This is an **experimental** library designed to explore how the Windows API could look like if it had these properties:
+This is an **experimental** library designed as an abstraction over the Windows API with the following properties:

 * Properly typed parameters, making wrong usage of the API difficult
+* Automatic release of resources on drop
 * No unsafe functionality exposed to the user outside of 'escape hatches'
 * Consistent error handling without special numerical return values